python-glasgow/meetups/README.md

-This repository will contain files and information related with Python Glasgow Meetups.
+This repository contains resources from the Python Glasgow Meetups.